hjelev/hjelev.github.io/_posts/2018-01-21-multi-room-audio-system-with-rpis.md

 For the hosting of the logitec media server you can use your desktop computer, an old laptop, a raspberry pi (model 3 or 2), Netgear NAS and maybe something else.

-Go to <a href="https://www.mysqueezebox.com/download" target="_blank">Logitec Media Server</a> site and download the version matching your OS choice.
+Go to <a href="https://www.mysqueezebox.com/download" target="_blank">Logitec Media Server</a> site and download the version matching your choice of OS.

 <a href="http://wiki.slimdevices.com/index.php/Logitech_Media_Server#Installing_to_a_Computer_or_Laptop" target="_blank">Here you can find instructions for installing LMS on different operation systems</a>